new-tonAA/TOtoTO/README.md

   <br/>
   <em>Figure 1: Main Page view</em>
 </p>
-In this page, when user uploads a picture and our system finishes every management, this Web page will show you the SIMILAR PICTURES, the POSITION of the user's picture, and AI TOUR GUIDE's intruduction
+In this page, when user uploads a picture and our system finishes every management, this Web page will show you the SIMILAR PICTURES, the POSITION of the user's picture, and AI TOUR GUIDE's intruduction.

 <p align="center">
   <img src="./ScreenShots/a7bc1d9569158d171f82c4015c27473.jpg" alt="Homepage" />
   <br/>
   <em>Figure 2: Main Page view————Get History Record</em>
 </p>
-In this page, when user uploads a picture and our system finishes every management, this Web page will show you the SIMILAR PICTURES, the POSITION of the user's picture, and AI TOUR GUIDE's intruduction
+In the main page, if you click a HISTORY RECORD, the Main Page will show you the Information of the record, but will NOT show you the LLM results.

 <p align="center">
   <img src="./screenshots/homepage.png" alt="Homepage" width="600"/>